TheawesomeQ/QBaubles/README.md

 And a wild meme appears...
 --------------------
-Stickbug mob: seeks out logs to stand on.
+Stickbug mob: seeks out leaves to stand on.
 Does not yet dance.